 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a condition that develops when your child's body does not have enough fluids.
-Your child may become dehydrated if he does not drink enough water or loses too much fluid.
+Your child may become dehydrated if he or she does not drink enough water or loses too much fluid.
 Fluid loss may also cause loss of electrolytes (minerals), such as sodium.

 Common symptoms include the following:

 Your child's dehydration may be mild to severe.
 Mild dehydration may cause few or no signs.
 Severe dehydration may make your child very ill.
-He may have more than one of the following:
+He or she may have more than one of the following:

 - Dry mouth, and may not want to drink any liquids

 - Very sleepy or will not wake up

 - Urinating little or not at all, or dark yellow urine

 - Dizziness in your older child

 - Cold, pale feet and hands

 - Sunken fontanelle (soft spot) on the top of your baby's head